Milldrew/k8s-web-based-practice-exams/express-k3-node-pty/README.md

-# K3s Web Terminal - WebSocket API
+# Kind Web Terminal - WebSocket API

-An Express webserver that provides a WebSocket-based terminal interface to an Ubuntu container with k3s (lightweight Kubernetes) installed.
-Perfect for interactive Kubernetes practice and learning.
+An Express webserver that provides a WebSocket-based terminal interface to an Ubuntu container with Kind (Kubernetes in Docker) installed.
+Perfect for interactive Kubernetes practice and learning with fully functional pods.

 ## Features

 - WebSocket-based terminal using node-pty
-- Full bash shell access to Ubuntu container with k3s
+- Full bash shell access to Ubuntu container with Kind
+- **Fully functional Kubernetes cluster with working pods**
 - HTTP endpoints for practice questions and answer validation
-- Docker containerized with k3s pre-installed
+- Docker containerized with Kind pre-installed
 - Mock practice questions for Kubernetes learning
 - Standalone WebSocket client for terminal access